mez/path_planning_cpp/README.md

 //all readings for the LEFT_LANE map<int, vector<utils::SensorReading>> fusion_map;
 ```
-This allowed me to reduced unnecessary checks.
+This allowed me to reduce unnecessary checks.

 ### Avoiding Collision
 The model easily can avoid collision by first looking at all the